antmicro/kenning-pipeline-manager/docs/source/external-app-communication.md

 Its `content` may vary depending on the answered request.

+(api-specification)=
 ## API Specification

 {{api_specification}}

+(api-custom-procedure)=
+### Custom procedures

+External application can define new remote procedures, which will be called by custom [Navbar button](#metadata-navbar-item).
+To use it, procedure's name has to start with `custom_` prefix and `procedureName` of Navbar button has to contain this name.
+Custom procedure will behave like normal message with [dataflow_run](#external-dataflow-run) method.

 ## Implementing a Python-based client for {{project}}